The Best Nikon D500 Lenses for Photography

 - AF: Auto Focus.
 All Nikon AF lenses have a built-in motor for automatic focusing.

-- D: Distance Information.
+- AF-D: Distance Information.
 These lenses transmit distance information to the camera for exposure metering.

-- ED: Extra-low Dispersion.
-This glass corrects chromatic aberrations for superior sharpness and color correction.
+- ED: Extra-low Dispersion lens elements.
+They reduce chromatic aberrations for better image sharpness and color.

 - G: These lenses do not have an aperture ring.